+True if Term1 is after Term2 in the standard order of terms.

+$$@Term1 @>= @Term2$$ [ISO]

-@Term1 @> @Term2 True if Term1 is after Term2 in the standard order of terms.
-[ISO] @Term1 @>= @Term2 True if both terms are equal (==/2) or Term1 is after Term2 in the standard order of term [ISO] ms. compare(?Order, @Term1, @Term2) Determine or test the Order between two terms in the standard order of terms.
-Order is <, > or =, with the obvious meaning.
-4.7.2 Special unification and comparison predicates [ISO] one of This section describes special purpose variations on Prolog unification.
-The pr unify_with_occurs_check/2 provides sound unification and is part of the ISO standar predicate subsumes_term/2 defines 'one-sided unification' and is part of the ISO proposal lished in Edinburgh (2010).
-Finally, unifiable/3 is a 'what-if' version of unification that is used as a building block in constraint reasoners. d.
-The lestabunify_with_occurs_check(+Term1, +Term2)
+True if both terms are equal (=-/2) or Term1 is after Term2 in the standard order of terms.

+Determine or test the Order between two terms in the standard order of terms.
+Order is one of \langle , \rangle or =, with the obvious meaning.

+4.7.2 Special unification and comparison predicates

+This section describes special purpose variations on Prolog unification.
+The predicate unify_with_occurs_check/2 provides sound unification and is part of the ISO standard.
+The predicate subsumes_term/2 defines 'one-sided unification' and is part of the ISO proposal established in Edinburgh (2010).
+Finally, unifiable/3 is a 'what-if' version of unification that is often used as a building block in constraint reasoners.

+unify_with_occurs_check(+Term1, +Term2)